The Evolving Digital News Environment

 For years, news publishers have operated in this highly dysfunctional market which has precluded them from realising the fair returns for their content.
 Despite this, the industry has proved to be remarkably resilient with relatively few title closures in recent years, considering the severe headwinds faced by the industry.
 The government has recognised this imbalance and set up a Digital Markets Unit, within the CMA, with a remit to tackle the structural problems caused by the tech platforms and bring about real reform to promote genuine competition.

-The NMA published a mythbusting paper analysing concerns that have been expressed about the legislation.
-The current plans will give the CMA the tools to tackle entrenched market power in the digital economy, where a small number of dominant tech giants abuse power to their own advantage – at the expense of consumers and businesses.
-Preserving the Judicial Review appeals standard is essential to ensure the system works effectively – any change to the Judicial Review standard risks leaving the regulator toothless.
+The Digital Markets, Competition and Consumers Act has empowered the CMA with the tools to tackle entrenched market power in the digital economy, where a small number of dominant tech giants abuse power to their own advantage – at the expense of consumers and businesses.

 What action do we want to see?